zm-l/is4302-project/README.md

     <img src="frontend/public/VeriAstrea.jpg" width="300" height="300">
 </p>

-## About VeriAstrea
+## About VeriAstraea
-VeriAstrea is a decentralized application developed on the Ethereum blockchain, drawing inspiration from the [Astraea: A Decentralized Blockchain Oracle](https://blockchain.ieee.org/technicalbriefs/march-2019/astraea-a-decentralized-blockchain-oracle) paper.
+VeriAstraea is a decentralized application developed on the Ethereum blockchain, drawing inspiration from the [Astraea: A Decentralized Blockchain Oracle](https://blockchain.ieee.org/technicalbriefs/march-2019/astraea-a-decentralized-blockchain-oracle) paper.
 Its primary objective is to provide a trustworthy and transparent mechanism for validating the accuracy of Twitter posts, thereby combating the proliferation of misinformation and fake news on social media platforms.

 ## Features